TechLabGH/Tomcio/README.md

 Cortoller was built around ESP32-S3 module.
 Program is developed in PlatformIO Arduino framework.
 Code looks horrible :) but I'm beginner, cleanning and improoving it would be challenge itself for me.
 I used 4" TFT touchscreen with ST7796S IC.

-[Here](https://github.com/TechLabGH/Tomcio/blob/main/PCB/PCB%20design.html) is interactive PCB document with BOM
+[Here](https://github.com/TechLabGH/Tomcio/blob/main/PCB/PCB%20design.html) is interactive PCB document with BOM.
+Download it and open from local disk.